The following article is part of the self-preparation for the modern BVOP® Product Management Certification program.

 The type can be useful for differentiating and filtering different types of product backlog items.

 Acceptance criteria is a popular term in software engineering and are closely related to Acceptance testing procedures where parts of the product undergo different types of testing.

 They may be considered as a description of the scope of a particular product backlog item and of what exactly needs to be created and tested in the context of the item.

 They are usually created for teams that develop and test the product and are used as strict guidance.
 Informally, the acceptance criteria explain when the work on a product backlog item may be considered as completed.

-Definition of done is a written description that formalizes that a product backlog item is really done in terms of development, testing, deployment, delivery or formally accepted by stakeholders or customers.
+The definition of done is a written description that formalizes that a product backlog item is really done in terms of development, testing, deployment, delivery, or formally accepted by stakeholders or customers.
 It may include particular steps, activities, and roles involved in the actual acceptance of the work.

 Describes the approximate amount of work needed for a product backlog item to be fully completed.

 Shows the priority of a product backlog item.

 Product backlog items may have many and unlimited attributes.
 Additional attributes can be Status, Feature, Release, Started date, Completed date, and many others, depending on the needs of the organization and teams.

 Too many attributes, however, can make it difficult for teams to work and use the product backlog.

-The BVOP suggest using business attributes that describe the business value of each product backlog item.
+The BVOP suggests using business attributes that describe the business value of each product backlog item.
 Details are introduced in the Product Backlog Prioritization section.